 For hiking and even for ATV or a snowmobile, you can use TOPO Maps.

 Blue Chart maps are for boaters and yachts.

-There are some companies which develop GPS maps directly for ATV and snowmobile trails like GPS trailmasters, and Garmin units are top consumers.
+There are some companies that develop GPS maps directly for ATV and snowmobile trails, like GPS trailmasters and Garmin units are top consumers.

 „Our GPS snowmobile trail maps and GPS ATV trail maps are ONLY compatible with Garmin brand GPS units.
 In general, we tell people that our maps are compatible with just about any Garmin GPS that is less than 10 years old.
 This means you can use your automotive GSP as well as outdoor units.“